Homemade Reese’s Peanut Butter Cups

 Side view of Homemade Reese's Peanut Butter Cups stacked up.

 We love peanut butter cups in our family, and take them quite seriously.
-This homemade Reese’s Peanut Butter Cups recipe came from our grandma, who made them for us for years.
+This homemade Reese’s Peanut Butter Cups recipe came from my grandma, who made them for years.
 The layer of peanut butter filling has the same creamy texture as the candy you buy at the store, with rich, sweet chocolate on the outside.
 But these taste even better, because they’re homemade!
 They’re perfect as a special Halloween treat, or to keep on hand in the freezer for when your sweet tooth hits.

 Ingredients in Homemade Peanut Butter Cups